thiagola92/la-stopwatch/README.md

 # install
 `pip install la-stopwatch`

-# usage synchronous
+# usage
-There is two versions of synchronous stopwatch:
+There is two versions of stopwatch:
   - `StopwatchNS`
   - `Stopwatch`